Kong/aws-workshops/aws-modernization-with-konnect/content/introduction/solution/_index.en.md

 In this workflow, we are going to enable the Rate Limiting Advanced Plugin.
 This plugin provides support for the sliding window algorithm to prevent the API from being overloaded near the window boundaries and adds Redis support for greater performance.

 ### Role
 A Role is a set of permissions that may be reused and assigned to Admins.
-For example, this diagram shows multiple admins assigned to a single shared role that defines permissions for a set of objects in a workspace.

 ### Route
 A Route, also referred to as Route object, defines rules to match client requests to upstream services.
 Each Route is associated with a Service, and a Service may have multiple Routes associated with it.
 Routes are entry-points in Kong and define rules to match client requests.
 Once a Route is matched, Kong proxies the request to its associated Service.
 See the Proxy Reference for a detailed explanation of how Kong proxies traffic.